anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: What is not started today is never finished tomorrow.
+Quote: You give before you get.

-By: Johann Wolfgang von Goethe
+By: Napoleon Hill